Education Immersion Weekends

 WHAT TO EXPECT: THE EIW STUDENT EXPERIENCE

 All students enrolled in the online MJ and LLM degree programs must attend two EIWs during their online studies: once after their third term in the program, and once again after they have completed their sixth (or final) term in the program.
-Both weekends are mandatory and are already scheduled at the time of new student orientation.
 Students are welcome to attend more than the two mandatory EIW weekends.

 During each EIW, students participate in live presentations by faculty and other national experts, receive career and professional development training, and network with other students, faculty and administrators.
 At their first EIW experience, students will workshop their thesis topics with faculty and fellow students.
 At their final EIW, students attend graduation ceremonies and celebrations.